lul29/Phys212/problem-solving-videos-ac-circuits.md

-I know that it is very confusing this subject on first read.
+I know that this subject is confusing on first read with many equations.
 The basic principles are not that bad but the subject gets very equation busy very quickly.

-Here our formula sheet on AC circuits (top right corner is for DC RL and LC without a source).
+Here is our formula sheet on AC circuits (top right corner of this image is for DC RL and LC without a source).

 [ciscode|rev=1|tool=elmsmedia|item=4977|entity_type=node|render=display_mode|display_mode=image]